Optimal transport and control of an active particle near a plane wall: Summary and outlook

 \section{Summary and outlook}

-In this work, we have presented a genetic algorithm for computing minimum-work optical trap protocols for an active colloidal particle near a no-slip wall.
-The particle is modelled as a stresslet (force-dipole) whose image system, via the Blake tensor, generates a wall-induced drift; the mobility is suppressed by the Brenner approximation.
-These two effects, absent from the Schmiedl--Seifert analysis, are the primary sources of deviation from the bulk optimal protocol near the wall.\\
+In this work, we have presented a Ritz method for computing minimum-work optical trap protocols for an active colloidal particle near a no-slip wall.
+The protocol is constructed using Chebyshev polynomials and it is optimized using either a genetic algorithm or a gradient-based method.
+We apply the method to study optimal transport of an active particle, which is modeled as a stresslet \cite{lauga2020fluid} that generates a wall-induced drift, while the mobility is suppressed by the Brenner formula \cite{brenner1961slow}.
+These two effects, absent from the Schmiedl--Seifert analysis, are the primary sources of deviation from the bulk optimal protocol near the wall.

 Three results stand out.
-First, the GA recovers the Schmiedl--Seifert protocol and the analytical work value $W^* = 6.25$ in the $H_0 \to \infty$, $\alpha = 0$ limit, validating the numerical implementation.
-Second, near-wall confinement distorts the optimal protocol and increases the mean work; the GA yields $|\Delta W\%|$ of up to ${\sim}7\%$ relative to the Seifert protocol evaluated under near-wall dynamics at $H_0 = 2$, with the savings growing as the particle approaches the wall.
-Finally, the optimal protocols for away and towards transport break the time-reversal symmetry of the bulk: the away protocol requires large early corrections while the towards protocol remains close to the bulk solution throughout most of the trajectory, deviating only in the final phase.
-Activity modulates these effects in a direction-dependent way, with the costs and savings mapped across the full $(H_0, A)$ parameter space in Figs.~\ref{fig:heatmaps_away} and~\ref{fig:heatmaps_towards}. \\
+First, the methodology of section \ref{sec:model}, which uses a gradient-based optimiser along with the Ritz parametrization of the protocol, recovers the Schmiedl--Seifert protocol and the analytical work value $W^* = 6.25$ in the $H_0 \to \infty$, $\alpha = 0$ limit, validating the numerical implementation.
+Second, near-wall confinement distorts the optimal protocol and increases the mean work; the method of section \ref{sec:model} yields $|\Delta W\%|$ of up to ${\sim}4.4\%$ relative to the Schmiedl--Seifert protocol evaluated under near-wall dynamics at $H_0 = 2$, with the savings growing as the particle approaches the wall.
+Finally, the optimal protocols for away and towards transport break the time-reversal symmetry in presence of activity: the away protocol requires large early corrections while the towards protocol remains close to the bulk solution throughout most of the trajectory, deviating only in the final phase.
+The away and towards costs, mapped across the full $(H_0, \alpha)$ parameter space, are given in Figs.~\ref{fig:heatmaps_away} and~\ref{fig:heatmaps_towards} of the paper respectively.